 Transfer Add: PG Remy Martin (Arizona State, Sr., 19.1 ppg), SG Jalen Coleman-Lands (Sr., 14.1 ppg), PG Joseph Yesufu (Drake, Soph., 12.8 ppg), Cam Martin (Missouri Southern State, 25.0 ppg, 9.1 rpg)

-The Jayhawks return four starters and will also add some key pieces – including a veteran guard in Remy Martin, who along with Drake transfer Joseph Yesufu will give KU much-needed speed.
+The Jayhawks return four starters and will also add some key pieces, including a veteran guard in Martin, who along with Drake transfer Yesufu will give KU much-needed speed.
 KU has a strong frontline of McCormack and Wilson, and quality perimeter players in Agbaji and Braun.
+KU may not have a high-level pro on its roster, but Bill Self has experience, enough quality college players and also no shortage of depth.

 Gone: F Aaron Wheeler (Transferring to St. John’s, Jr., 3.9 ppg), C Emmanuel Dowuona (Transferring to Tennessee State, Soph.)